awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Parameters.md

 Sets the maximum number of plans that might be captured in the `apg_plan_mgmt.dba_plans` view\.

 **Important**
-You must set `apg_plan_mgmt.max_plans` at the cluster or DB instance level and it requires a DB instance restart for a new value to take effect\.
+Set `apg_plan_mgmt.max_plans` at the cluster or DB instance level\.
+It requires a DB instance restart for a new value to take effect\.

 ****